tambep/tambep.github.io/papers.md

 ## Peer-reviewed papers

-A Brave New World of HR Research: Identifying Grand Challenges of the GenAI Revolution.\
+A Brave New World of HR Research: Identifying Grand Challenges of the Gen AI Revolution.\
 with Anthony Nyberg., Deidra Schleicher, [and 14 others].\
 *Journal of Management*.
 Forthcoming.